Guide to Indian Pulses

 Legumes and Pulses

-Difference between beans, dry peas, lentils, and dals
+Difference between dry beans, dry peas, lentils, and dals

 Here are the main differences –

-• Peas are peeled from their pods fresh and then dried (example – dried green peas).
-Their round shape makes them easier to identify.
+• Peas are peeled from their pods fresh and then dried (for example – dried green peas).
+Their round shape makes them easy to recognize.
+An example dish is Aloo matar (potatoes and green peas).

 Confused?
 This infographic should help 🙂